zwettemaan/CEPSparker/ReadMe.md

 For reference, all source code is provided, but the ready-to-run application is included in the .zip file; there is no need to build this app yourself.

-I used Xojo so I can easily provide WYSIWYG apps for Mac and Windows.
+I used Xojo so I could provide WYSIWYG apps for Mac and Windows.

 Furthermore, _CEPSparkerConfig_ does not contain any 'secret sauce'.
 You can easily perform the same tasks manually.